In the forest of immortals

 In one of the tuk-tuk trafficked streets of Sen Monoron, we looked for a driver who could speak English or French (which is not too easy) to retrieve a local contact who could introduce us to a village in the forest.
 Many private elephant conservation and Bunong protection projects, including governmental ones, but many of them – to raise the necessary funds – have unfortunately become tour operators for wealthy tourists.
 And that was certainly not what we were looking for.

-Our goal was to understand the relationship between the Mahut and his elephant and enter the everyday life of the forest and the homes of the Bunong.
+Our goal was to understand the relationship and the relationship between the mahut and his elephant, to get into the daily routine of the forest and into the homes of the bunongs.

-We met Pol, who took us to Cham, a Khmer boy with good English, excellent French and even a few words in Italian, and he said he was willing to take us to a childhood friend of his, 24-year-old Nol, who is indeed a Mahut and, with his family, looks after elephants in the forest.
+We met Pol who takes us to Cham, a Khmer boy with good English, very good French and even a few words in Italian, and he says he is willing to accompany us to his childhood friend, 24-year-old Nol, who is really a mahut and, with his family, looks after elephants in the forest.

-Chan and Nol grew up together but spoke different dialects: one Khmer, the other Bunong, and they developed a dialogue by mixing the two languages.
+Chan and Nol grew up together but speak different dialects: one Khmer the other Bunong, and they have developed a dialogue with each other by mixing the two languages.

 Nol’s house is wooden, very spartan, and the constant rain with the reflection of the surrounding red earth seems to make it shine.
-It is a calm situation where rain on wooden planks accompanies the scene like a soundtrack.
+It is a calm situation where the sound of rain on wooden planks accompanies the scene like a soundtrack.

 I have always felt that to connect with those I want to tell, I must bring myself as close as possible to the same measure.
 No goretex shoes, warm and comfortable, because they have sandals, and their feet get wet and muddy.
 And out of respect for them, I wear sandals too, and my feet are the same colour as the earth and mud